 - Using psycho-therapeutic skills to create safety and deliver mediation practices

 - Incorporating grounding into your teaching and why this is important

 - Practical tools for delivery of weeks 1 and 2 of the Doorway to Meditation Course

 “Directing our physiological experiences “

-- Using focused breathing meditations to balance the physiological systems, and why it is important
+- Using focused breathing meditations to bring balance the physiological systems

 - The workings of the autonomic nervous system

 - The energetic science of breath, as defined by yogic wisdom